• Duration: 15 Days

 09

 On the trekking trail, there are beautiful landscapes with a view of the Himalayan range.
-Step uphill trek from the Thukla to the memorial park, it is the most difficult part of the whole Everest Base Camp.
+Steep uphill trek from the Thukla to the memorial park, it is the most difficult part of the whole Everest Base Camp.
 From Dingboche to Lobuche trek has mesmerizing views of natural beauty.
 In this way, most of the trekkers ignore this short tough, and difficult walking distance.
-Overnight at lodge in Lobuche.

 Day